 - Rheumatoid arthritis (autoimmune disease in which the immune system attacks your joints)

 - Systematic vasculitis (inflammation in your blood vessels)

 You might also get this test once you've started treatment for one of these conditions.
 The sed rate can help your doctor see how well your body is responding to treatment.

 You don’t need to do anything special to prepare.
 It's just a basic blood test.

 A nurse or other health care provider will take a sample of your blood, usually from a vein in your arm.
-He will first tie a band around the upper part of your arm to make your vein fill with blood and swell up.
-Then he’ll clean the area with an antiseptic, and place a needle into your vein.
+They will first tie a band around the upper part of your arm to make your vein fill with blood and swell up.
+Then they’ll clean the area with an antiseptic, and place a needle into your vein.
 Your blood will collect into a vial or tube.

 The process should only take a couple of minutes.
 Afterward, you’ll get a piece of gauze and a bandage over the area to stop the bleeding.